-8 Conclusion
+8. Conclusion

-This paper introduces a new model for financial durations, featuring persistence that translates from durations to realized volatility.
+This article introduces a new model for financial durations, featuring persistence that translates from durations to realized volatility.
 We establish the main properties of the model and propose the Whittle estimator of its parameters as an alternative to maximum likelihood.
-The asymptotics we obtain for the estimator is by no means confined to the MSMD specifications explored in this paper, and can be readily adapted to other MSM applications, such as stochastic volatility modeling.
-In an empirical application, we show that the MSMD model performs well in multi-step forecasting.
+The asymptotics we obtain for the estimator is by no means confined to the MSMD specifications explored in this article, and can be readily adapted to other MSM applications, such as stochastic volatility modeling.
+In an empirical application, we show that the MSMD model performs well in multistep forecasting.

 There are several avenues for future research.
-It would be worthwhile to experiment with the "enhanced" Whittle estimator proposed by Deo, Hurvich & Lu (2006) in order to improve the finite-sample properties.
-The idea of this approach is to apply the Whittle estimator to durations transformed as $\frac{1}{v}X^v$, v>0, rather than to logarithmic durations as we did in this paper, as the distribution of $\frac{1}{v}X^v$ may be closer to Gaussian for some v than the distribution of $\log X$.
-Abadir & Tailman (2005) show that this transformation is smooth in the sense that the autocovariance function of $\frac{1}{v}X^v$ approaches the autocovariance function of $\log X$ as $v\to 0$.
-The moments and spectral density of $\frac{1}{v}X^v$ can be obtained in closed form by following the same steps as in Appendix A.1, which facilitates implementation.
+It would be worthwhile to experiment with the "enhanced" Whittle estimator proposed by Deo et al. (2006) in order to improve the finite-sample properties.
+The idea of this approach is to apply the Whittle estimator to durations transformed as $\frac{1}{\nu}X^{\nu}$ , $\nu > 0$ , rather than to logarithmic durations as we did in this article, as the distribution of $\frac{1}{\nu}X^{\nu}$ may be closer to Gaussian for some $\nu$ than the distribution of $\log X$ .
+Abadir and Tailman (2005) show that this transformation is smooth in the sense that the autocovariance function of $\frac{1}{\nu}X^{\nu}$ can be obtained in closed form, which facilitates implementation.

 On the empirical side, it would be interesting to use the MSMD model in various risk-management applications.
-Given the success of the model in multi-step forecasting, one may for example explore its ability to forecast realized volatility over short time-horizons, such as 1 hour, and compare the resulting forecasts with those obtained from popular time-series models for realized volatility.
+Given the success of the model in multistep forecasting, one may for example explore its ability to forecast realized volatility over short time-horizons, such as 1 hour, and compare the resulting forecasts with those obtained from popular time-series models for realized volatility.
 Similarly, the model may be fit to volume durations, and used to predict market trading activity with the aim to optimally time trade execution.
 We will explore these applications in future work.